itsdalion/Calculator/README.md

 It contains the four main operations such as addition, subtraction, multiplication, and division signs.

 The additional buttons found on the calculator are the save, paste, and clear buttons.
-Just as their names propose, their purposes are the same.
+Just as their names propose, their purposes are the same:

 - The save button will save the current number which you have on your screen.
 - The paste button will paste the current number saved in its history and override whichever other number you had.